This traditional ossobuco recipe is rich, full of flavour and super easy to make at home. Serve on any occasion for the perfect Italian meal.

 The gremolata is an Italian green sauce made with a mixture of finely minced fresh flat-leaf parsley, lemon zest, and garlic.

 The best way to use gremolata is as a topping on ossobuco.
-The combination of citrus and herbs gives the braised meat a fresh and aromatic note.
+The combination of lemon and herbs gives the braised meat a fresh and aromatic note.

 Gremolata also goes very well with other meat or fish dishes.
 It’s great on grilled chicken or fish.